Jahnavi-ram/Obesity---classification/README.md

 - Eating Habits (e.g., frequency of consumption of vegetables, fast food)
 - Physical Activity Levels

-This dataset is publicly available and can be found here - Obesity
+This dataset is publicly available and can be found [here]([https://www.kaggle.com/datasets/jpkochar/obesity-risk-dataset]).

 ## Dependencies
 - Python 3.x